Senate Passes Bill to Toughen Laws for Driving Under the Influence

 The New York State Senate today passed legislation that creates new penalties for individuals supervising another driver while also under the influence of drugs or alcohol, also known as Abbagail’s Law (S.164C).
-Senator Owen H. Johnson supported the new law.
+The bill, sponsored by Senator George Maziarz (R-C, Newfane), is named after eight-year-old Abbagail Buzard, who died in a car accident caused by an inexperienced driver who was supervised by a parent under the influence of alcohol.

 In September 2009, Abbagail Buzard was at a family gathering when her father, who had been drinking, convinced a 17-year-old cousin with a learner’s permit to drive him to a store to get more beer.
 Abbagail and three other children also were in the car, with Abbagail sitting on someone’s lap in the back seat.
 The young driver was operating the vehicle at unreasonable speeds and lost control of the car.
 Abbagail was thrown from the car when it rolled down an embankment, eventually trapping her underneath the car and killing her.
 Under current law, neither the driver nor the father could be prosecuted for the circumstances leading to her death.